Breathalyzer: Origins

 In 1931 the first practical roadside breath-testing device was the drunkometer developed by Rolla Neil Harger of the Indiana University School of Medicine.
 The drunkometer collected a motorist's breath sample directly into a balloon inside the machine.
 The breath sample was then pumped through an acidified potassium permanganate solution.
 If there was alcohol in the breath sample, the solution changed color.
 The greater the color change, the more alcohol there was present in the breath.
 The drunkometer was manufactured and sold by Stephenson Corporation of Red Bank, New Jersey.

 In 1954 Robert Frank Borkenstein (1912–2002) was a captain with the Indiana State Police and later a professor at Indiana University Bloomington.
-His Breathalyzer used chemical oxidation and photometry to determine alcohol concentrations.
-Subsequent breath analyzers have converted primarily to infrared spectroscopy, though this method is subject to invalid results depending on ambient air temperature, the temperature of the device, and the body temperature of the subject, depending on specificity of the readings and how they correlate with one's BAC measured via a voluntary blood draw.
-The invention of the Breathalyzer provided law enforcement with an orally-invasive test providing immediate results to determine an individual's breath alcohol concentration at the time of testing, based on, according to this article, consistently faulty samples.
+His trademarked Breathalyzer used chemical oxidation and photometry to determine alcohol concentrations.
+The invention of the Breathalyzer provided law enforcement with a quick and portable test to determine an individual's intoxication level via breath analysis.

+Subsequent breath analyzers have converted primarily to infrared spectroscopy.
 In 1967 in Britain, Bill Ducie and Tom Parry Jones developed and marketed the first electronic breathalyser.
 They established Lion Laboratories in Cardiff.
 Ducie was a chartered electrical engineer, and Tom Parry Jones was a lecturer at UWIST.
 The Road Safety Act 1967 introduced the first legally enforceable maximum blood alcohol level for drivers in the UK, above which it became an offence to be in charge of a motor vehicle; and introduced the roadside breathalyser, made available to police forces across the country.
 In 1979, Lion Laboratories' version of the breathalyser, known as the Alcolyser and incorporating crystal-filled tubes that changed colour above a certain level of alcohol in the breath, was approved for police use.
 Lion Laboratories won the Queen's Award for Technological Achievement for the product in 1980, and it began to be marketed worldwide.
 The Alcolyser was superseded by the Lion Intoximeter 3000 in 1983, and later by the Lion Alcolmeter and Lion Intoxilyser.
-These later models used a fuel cell alcohol sensor rather than crystals, providing a more reliable curbside test and removing the need for blood or urine samples to be taken at a police station.
+These later models used a fuel cell alcohol sensor rather than crystals, providing a more reliable kerbside test and removing the need for blood or urine samples to be taken at a police station.
 In 1991, Lion Laboratories was sold to the American company MPD, Inc.

 Chemistry

+There are a variety of mechanisms used in breathalyzers, for example oxidation with potassium permanganate, or infrared spectroscopy.

-When the user exhales into a breath analyzer, any ethanol present in their breath is oxidized to acetic acid at the anode:
+For an electrochemical electrolyzer, when the user exhales into a breath analyzer, any ethanol present in their breath is oxidized to acetic acid at the anode: